Air Pollution May Be As Harmful To Your Lungs As Smoking Cigarettes, Study Finds

 "When airways get narrowed and damaged, it's harder to move air out of the lungs and air gets trapped," explains Emily Brigham, a pulmonologist and assistant professor of medicine at Johns Hopkins University.
 She was not involved in this study, but she also researches how environmental exposures can influence lung health.

-At the very early stages of respiratory disease, people may not notice much .
-But over time these changes lead to emphysema symptoms, including breathlessness.
+At the very early stages of respiratory disease, people may not notice much.
+But over time, these changes lead to emphysema symptoms, including breathlessness.
 "It does tend to get worse over time if you continue the exposures," says Brigham.
 And the changes are generally believed to be irreversible.

 Chronic respiratory disease (which includes chronic obstructive pulmonary disease and emphysema) is a leading cause of death in the U.S..
 The World Health Organization estimates that each year 7 million premature deaths around the world are linked to air pollution.